 Selling your property

 If you wish to sell your property the local housing market is well served by numerous estate agents located in the town.
+Alternatively, over 25,000 properties are sold at auctions every year and if your property proves difficult to sell this could be a quick and decisive alternative.
+You can see the latest local auctions online [external link].

 Letting your property